astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    *type : str*,
    *default: ''*,
    place holder
    (TBC) need to find how does the pathStatModes fits file work.
-From P3, not supported in TIPTOP.
+WARNING: from P3, not supported in TIPTOP.

 .. option:: extraErrorNm